Docker

 Bad Code

 The bad version can be running while the application is unable to serve requests.
-Operators get less signal when something is wrong.
+Operators get less signal when the HTTP server or a required dependency fails.

 Takeaways